Sunday, November 1, 2020

 “These are private kingdom matters and not for you.”

 “That’s what they all say.
 Come on, I’m an off-party.
 I don’t gain to profit from what it says.”
 Varhi groaned. “‘Suppose for a moment that I lost the letter for whatever reason and didn’t know the contents... what would I do?
 Like this, I could still tell you what it said in that instance and my mission wouldn’t end up in total failure.”
 Varhi reasoned, exasperating his shrug.
-“Not that I planned at all to lose the letter for such a simple errand, but in this line of work, you can never be too careful.”
+“Not that I planned at all to lose the letter for such a simple errand, but in this line of work, you can never be too careful.
+Besides, you requested the reinforcements anyway, and King Ceareste directly told me the response.
+We had a bit of a chat, in fact.
+Very hospitable host—”

 “Enough.”
-Avotash growled as he instead of looking at the boy who dared to begin to lecture him, opted to begin to read the letter.
+Avotash growled.
+Instead of looking at the boy who dared to begin to lecture him, opted to begin to read the letter.

 Two months!?”
 He abruptly growled, angrily.